vllm-project/vllm/CONTRIBUTING.md

 ### Issue Reporting

 If you encounter a bug or have a feature request, please check our issues page first to see if someone else has already reported it.
 If not, please file a new issue, providing as much relevant information as possible.

 ### Pull Requests

 When submitting a pull request:

 1. Make sure your code has been rebased on top of the latest commit on the main branch.
 2. Include a detailed description of the changes in the pull request.
 Explain why you made the changes you did.
 If your pull request fixes an open issue, please include a reference to it in the description.

+### Thank You

+Finally, thank you for taking the time to read these guidelines and for your interest in contributing to CacheFlow.
+Your contributions make CacheFlow a great tool for everyone!

 ### Code Reviews

 All submissions, including submissions by project members, require a code review.
 To make the review process as smooth as possible, please:

 1. Keep your changes as concise as possible.
 If your pull request involves multiple unrelated changes, consider splitting it into separate pull requests.
 2. Respond to all comments within a reasonable time frame.
 If a comment isn't clear or you disagree with a suggestion, feel free to ask for clarification or discuss the suggestion.

 ## Coding Style Guide